Links & Resources

 These manufacturers are offering proof positive that no air leaks before the filter and that all air that goes into the unit is HEPA filtered before it leaves.

-Therefore, to protect your health and in situations where someone in your home is already suffering with a condition that can benefit from a true HEPA filtration vacuum cleaner, certified vacuum cleaners are the only way to obtain total assurance of HEPA filtration.
+Therefore, to protect your health and in situations where someone in your home is already suffering with a condition that can benefit from a true HEPA filtration vacuum cleaner, certified vacuums with HEPA filters are the only way to obtain total assurance of HEPA filtration.

 This doesn't mean that companies that do not certify the entire vacuum cleaner leak air before the filter but you have to use your judgment.
 The companies that offer certified vacuum cleaners also offer high quality models with certified HEPA filtration, even though the entire vacuum is not certified.